realadvisor/dev-server-setup/README.md

 - Dock > Automatically hide and show the Dock
 - Accessibility > Mouse & Trackpad > Trackpad Options > Enable dragging (This allows you to double tap without releasing the second tap and drag)

+**Finder**

+Show hidden files by typing the following in the terminal:

+    $ defaults write com.apple.finder AppleShowAllFiles YES
+    $ killall Finder

 **Dock**

 I remove all apps from the dock because: